enarx/website/versioned_staging/Running/Publish.md

 enarx deploy some_username/some_reponame:0.1.0
 ```

-Unlike `enarx repo register` and `enarx package publish`, this command does not require authentication and can be used with any public package.
+Unlike `enarx repo register` and `enarx package publish`, this command does not require authentication and can deploy any public package.

 ## Retrieving information about a user, repository, or package